-Panoptis1, is an intrusion detection system based on the process accounting records produced by all widely-used versions of Unix.
+Panoptis is an anomaly detection system based on the process-accounting records produced by all widelyused versions of Unix.
 These records, originally intended for producing billing information, can be used to detect anomalous situations and alert the security administrators.
-The voluminous nature of the process accounting records prohibits manual inspection; Panoptis keeps detailed databases keyed by users, terminals, processes, and time intervals containing typical usage profiles.
+The voluminous nature of the process accounting records prohibits manual inspection; Panoptis keeps detailed database tables keyed by users, terminals, processes, and time intervals containing typical usage profiles.
 A novel aspect of Panoptis is the use of a domain-specific language (DSL) for the specification of the items that will be checked.
+Many intrusion detection systems rely on a specification language for the detection, corelation, or reporting of incidents (see section 7).
+The unique aspect of Panoptis is the narrow domain it covers; in the intrusion detection paradigm that we advocate, a number of small focused systems like Panoptis, each with its own domain-specific language, are combined to form an intrusion detection confederation.

-Panoptis detects and reports all entities that execute outside the defined profile envelopes and automatically updates the databases to reduce the administrative burden and reporting volume.
-On a system that has an established pattern of use entities outside the normal usage envelopes are likely to be associated with information security breaches.
-Data threats that can be detected in this way include wiretapping, browsing, leakage, tampering, and masquerading [Den83].
-An example of Panoptis's output can be seen in Figure 1.
+Panoptis detects and reports all entities that execute outside the defined profile envelopes and automatically updates the database tables to reduce the administrative burden and reporting volume.
+On a system that has an established pattern of use entities outside the normal usage, envelopes are likely to be associated with information security breaches.
+Data threats that can be detected in this way include wiretapping, browsing,